December GoList: Best Holiday Events and Activities for LA and OC Kids

 Go on, sing a verse; we can wait.
 It's hard to hear Debbie Allen's name without launching into a verse of Fame, and her Hot Chocolate Nutcracker has quickly become a classic stop on the LA holiday scene.
 In fact, it already feels like it's going to live forever, people will see it and cry —the whole works.
 There are oodles of other Nutcracker options, of course, for traditionalists.

 Disney brings an all-age-pleasing ice extravaganzas through the Southland this time every year, and it never fails to delight.
-The exciting cast addition this year is Moana, joining the usual crew of Disney princesses and mice on figure skates—what's not to love?
-Performances start at Staples Center, continue at Anaheim, and carry on into the new year at Long Beach.
+The exciting cast addition this year is Coco's Miguel, joining the usual crew of Disney princesses and mice on figure skates—what's not to love?
+Performances start at Staples Center, continue at Anaheim, and Long Beach, and carry on into the new year at Ontario.

 Newport Beach Boat Parade